WHO WE'VE WORKED WITH

 OXFORD CONTEMPORARY MUSIC

 Oxford Contemporary Music commissioned Cities and Memory for two separate works.
 Firstly, a Memoryphones physical installation presented the sounds of the world via “memoryphone” devices placed around the city centre of Oxford.
-Secondly, we exhibited the real and reimagined sounds of Oxford at the UK’s oldest museum, the Ashmolean.

 JOHN RYLANDS RESEARCH INSTITUTE